peterhinch/micropython-iot/README.md

 ## 8.2 Client RAM utilisation

-With a daily build and no use of frozen bytecode the demo reports 9.1KB free.
-With a release build this increases to 15KB because `uasyncio` is included as frozen bytecode.
-Free RAM of 23.8KB was achieved with compiled firmware with `client.py`, `primitives.py` and `uasyncio` frozen as bytecode.
+With a release build the demo reports nearly 11KB free.
+Free RAM of 21.8KB was achieved with compiled firmware with `client.py`, `__init__.py` and `uasyncio` frozen as bytecode.

 ###### [Contents](./README.md#1-contents)